LeahPollet/interface_structure_evolution/data/README.txt

 clustal/dssp-2.0.4/paml4.9j:
 --------
 Local version of software and tools used in this analysis.
-Downloaded as per website instructions/
+Downloaded as per website instructions

 Any additional information can be requested by email at leah.pollet@mail.mcgill.ca.